 7. Classroom-wide or school-wide head checks will be conducted as needed in order to control the condition at school.

 *Nit removal will be emphasized for effective management of the condition.
-For more call the nurse at your child’s school.
+For more information, call the nurse at your child’s school.

 Transportation Services